MapMakersAndProgrammers/io_scene_a3d/README.md

-# WIP io_scene_a3d
+# io_scene_a3d
 Blender plugin to import the proprietary model format `A3D` used by the game [Tanki Online](https://tankionline.com/en/) from [Alternativa Games](https://alternativa.games/), it is not compatible with older the formats used by the flash based Alternativa3D engine (see [this plugin by Davide Jones](https://github.com/davidejones/alternativa3d_tools) instead).

-## File format
-Check the wiki for file format documentation.
+The plugin can also import Tanki Online binary format maps: `map.bin`, both legacy maps and remaster maps work.

 ## Installation
-### Requirments: Blender version 4.2+
+### Requirements: Blender version 4.2+
+### Optional: io_scene_3ds plugin for importing legacy maps (non remaster)

 Firstly download the repository by clicking the "Code" button and then "Download ZIP".<br>
 ![step1](./images/step1.png)<br>